-Experience: |an Zetterberg has years of experience from various executive positions in AstraZeneca's legal department, including as VP Strategy, Intellectual Property, Assistant General Counsel and Head of Group Branding.
+Experience: Jan Zetterberg (born 1951) has years of experience from various executive positions in AstraZeneca's legal department, including as VP Strategy, Intellectual Property, Assistant General Counsel and Head of Group Branding.
 He has over 35 years of experience from negotiations, agreements on technology transfers and licenses, product commercialization, patent strategies, business and project sales, due diligence and intellectual property rights.
 Since 2012, he has run his own consulting firm with a focus on life science companies.